bestdev1212/go-authentication/README.md

-# go-auth-ms
+# go-authentication
-Authentication microservice based on JWT.
-This project is an example of use of [Goedb ORM](https://github.com/plopezm/goedb)
+Authentication microservice based on JWT using go.